opensafely-core/backend-server/playbook.md

 You can view logs via:

-    just jobrunner/logs <lines>
+    just jobrunner/logs [args...]

-This uses a pager and defaults to 1000 lines, so may not show relevant logs if you're looking for more distant events.
-Alternative values to try include "2000" or "all".
+This uses `docker compose logs` under the hood, and args will be passed to that command. e.g. -n 1000 will show you 1000 lines, -f follows, etc.

 To look for all logs for a specific job id: